vjoel/tupelo/doc/tutorial.md

 The Example directory
 ---------------------

-Look at the examples.
+The examples cover many standard concepts from concurrent and distributed programming.
 If you installed tupelo as a gem, you may need to dig a bit to find the gem installation.
-For example:
+On a typical linux system you might find it like this:

       ls -d /usr/local/lib/ruby/gems/*/gems/tupelo*